dfinity/portal/docs/developer-docs/setup/pocket-ic.md

 - Installing and testing canisters on the mainnet provides the 'real' workflow experience, but will cost developers real cycles.

 - Testing using the local replica provided by `dfx` allows for testing on a single IC node, but there is no cross-net or multi-subnet functionality.
 Testing with the local replica is not deterministic, and it is rather heavyweight.
+Additionally, testing with `dfx` can be complex, slow, and require additional boilerplate code to get working.

 PocketIC is designed to remedy these pitfalls, resulting in a testing environment that provides the following benefits:

 - Deterministic: Synchronous control over the local execution environment.
+PocketIC removes non-deterministic parts of the replica to make tests fully reproducible.

 - Lightweight: Only provides the necessary components, and strips away the consensus and networking layers.

 - Concurrent and independent IC instances: Enabling tests to run in parallel

-- Multi-language support: Currently supports Rust, Python and Java/TypeScript, but supports integration with any language that is written against the PocketIC REST-API.
+- Multi-language support: Currently supports Rust, Python and JavaScript/TypeScript, but supports integration with any language that is written against the PocketIC REST-API.

-- Versatile: Runs as a service on the test system and accepts HTTP/JSON.
+- Versatile: Allows for fine-grained control over the canister by providing the ability to set stable memory, control how time passes, and other testing environment variables.

 - Support for Xnet calls and multiple subnets.

 :::caution